GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-18.md

 - Shaders either don't support classes loaded by reflection or they replace all strings matching selected packages in the bytecode, leading to the corruption of some constants.
-- It is easy to accidentally not relocate classes or other files, resulting in an artifact that overlaps classes and files with the original dependency (creating the situation described in [JLBP-5](JLBP-5.md) ).
+- It is easy to accidentally fail to relocate classes or other files, resulting in an artifact that overlaps classes and files with the original dependency (creating the situation described in [JLBP-5](JLBP-5.md) ).